FatherGeoffHorton/Philosophy-of-Mathematics/Intro.md

 Even with that in mind, isn't there a difference between the natural world and the world of mathematics?
 Answering that question requires asking (and answering) philosophical questions about mathematics: *What is mathematics about?
 In what sense do the things mathematicians exist, compared to the way the things that physicists, chemists, biologists, et al. study exist?* Maybe philosophy does have something to say about mathematics after all!

 We can't avoid thinking about philosophical notions.
-We can only avoid doing it well.[^1] Yet mathematics survived and prospered for several millennia apparently without needing its own formal and distinct field of philosophy.
+We can only avoid doing it well.[^1] Yet philosophy and mathematics both survived and prospered for several millennia without ever having their juncture recognized as a formal field of study.

 Historians of mathematics can argue about the sources of mathematics, but it seems to have grown from two basic needs: the need to *count* and the need to *measure*.
 How many baskets of wheat do I have?
 Where does my field end and my neighbor's field begin?